 We hope everyone has enjoyed our Summer 2022 Art Exhibition.
 The new Autumn 2022 exhibition is now on display from October 8th to January 7th at the Community Rec Center inside the Barn.

-We welcome all people interested in art to come explore what your local Sudden Valley artists are working on at a reception at the Barn from 4-6 on Saturday, January 15th.
-See a preview of all the art included in the exhibit below.
+We welcome all people interested in art to come explore what your local Sudden Valley artists at the Community Barn.
+See a preview of all the art included in the exhibit and the work of our Featured Artist, Peggy Sullivan below.

 If you are interested in joining the group, please visit the Become a Member page.

 Peggy Sullivan, a Seattle native, lives in a wildlife preserve in the Sudden Valley area of Bellingham.
 Her poetry and art is inspired by her love of nature.
 Poetry and writing came first with published works beginning in the 1980’s in a variety of magazines.
 She earned a certificate in Publications Editing from Bellevue Community College, which provided a good foundation in graphic arts.
 Her degrees include a BA in sociology from UW and a M.Ed., Counseling and Guidance from Heritage University.
 While working as a guardian ad litem for Okanogan County Superior Court, she investigated homes on behalf of children, wrote reports for courts, trained CASA (Court Appointed Special Advocates) volunteers, and taught court report writing at state conferences.
 A licensed mental health counselor, she started a private practice in 2006 and published her first book, a non-fiction self-help book “Twelve Secrets of Happily Ever After Couples: A Love Prescription”.